-- 5 Carrots, cut into 2 inch pieces
+- 5 large Carrots cut into 2 inch pieces

 - Select Sauté or Browning on your Pressure Cooker and allow to fully heat.
 Add oil to the Pressure Cooker cooking pot and add in the Onions and Beef Chunks.

 - Remove lid and drop in the curry blocks.
 Mix until melted.
 Add potatoes, carrots, mushrooms and mix through.